 Phenological mismatch- decreases in consumer fitness associated with changes in the relative timing of key life history activities among interacting species.
 This mismatch occurs between interacting species; it does not occur with the abiotic environment or due intraspecific processes.

+Cushing match-mismatch hypothesis- this hypothesis postulates that there should be selective pressure for the consumer to temporally ‘match’ the peak of its energetic phase (i.e. reaching maximum fitness) with the peak of resource availability and if there is any change to the relative timing of the interaction, there will be a decrease in fitness for the consumer (i.e., a mismatch).
+At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large.
+(Figure 1)

-Baseline- a representative or benchmark time series of conditions that describe the species interaction.
+Baseline- a representative or benchmark time series of conditions that describes the species interaction.
 A baseline incorporates the historical range of variability in the relative timing of the interaction.

+Synchrony baseline- a hypothesis that the pre-climate change baseline is that the most energetically demanding phase of the consumer is at the same time of peak resource availability, and thus fitness was at its maximum (i.e. a match).

-Asynchrony baseline- a hypothesis put forward by Singer and Parmesan (2010) that postulates that, in some contexts, the pre-climate change baseline is one where there is no phenological match (i.e., the most energetically demanding phase of the need not be at the time of peak resource availability).
+Asynchrony baseline- a hypothesis put forward by Singer and Parmesan (2010) that postulates that, in some contexts, the pre-climate change baseline is one where there is no match (i.e., the most energetically demanding phase of the need not be at the time of peak resource availability).

 Stationarity- any stochastic process with a constant underlying probability distribution

-Mechanism- causal ecological process or pathway that produces the Cushing curve

 Life-history theory- the study of the causes and consequences of the diversity of life history strategies based on evolutionary theory.

 Food web theory- the study of the patterns, causes and consequences of food-web structure.